Skip advert

 Advertisement - Article continues below

-As for design, being an electric model the baby G-Class should have a flush grille with an illuminated surround.
-The boxy retro lines will be retained with a bluff front-end and an upright windscreen, although it should gain some of the tweaks found on the current electric G-Class, such as a smaller rear spare wheel that houses the charge cables.
+Being a predominantly electric model, the baby G-Class should have a flush grille with an illuminated surround.
+The boxy retro lines will be retained with a bluff front end and an upright windscreen, although it should gain some of the tweaks found on the current electric G-Class, such as a smaller rear spare wheel that houses the charge cables.

 Small Mercedes G-Class teaser

-Details on the battery size for the smaller electric G-Class haven’t been revealed, but it’s certain to get a smaller unit than the huge 116kWh battery found in the G 580 with EQ Technology.
+Details on the battery size haven’t been revealed, but it’s certain to be smaller than the huge 116kWh battery found in the G 580 with EQ Technology

 Did you know you can sell your car through Auto Express?
 We’ll help you get a great price and find a great deal on a new car, too.